TeklabsDigital/TekTag/README.md

 Project source code, hardware designs and 3d enclosure designs are open source and licensed under the terms of the attached license, with attribution to TekLabs Digital Pty Ltd, Australia

 ## [Contact Us](#contact-us)
-If you're interested in contributing to the TekTag project, please contact us through our website at [https://teklabsdigital.com/contact/](https://teklabsdigital.com/contact/).
-We look forward to working with you to make TekTag the best it can be!
+If you're interested in contributing to the TekTag Bio™ project, please contact us through our website at [https://teklabsdigital.com/contact/](https://teklabsdigital.com/contact/).
+We look forward to working with you to make TekTag Bio™ the best it can be!

 Remember, every contribution, no matter how small, helps us move closer to our goal of improving healthcare outcomes around the world.
 Thank you for your support!